continuedev/continue/docs/docs/customization/slash-commands.md

 ## "Custom Commands" (Use Natural Language)

-You can add custom slash commands by adding a `CustomCommand` object to the `custom_commands` property.
-Each `CustomCommand` has
+You can add custom slash commands by adding to the `custom_commands` property in `config.json`.

 - `name`: the name of the command, which will be invoked with `/name`
 - `description`: a short description of the command, which will appear in the dropdown